My pooch loves her Frisbee. No other fetch toy allows her to show off her aerial acrobatics in the same way.

 The best Frisbees we tested:

-- Hyper Pet Flippy Flopper – Backyard throwing
+- Hyper Pet Flippy Flopper – Best for backyard throws

-- Kong Flyer – Yard and park play
+- Kong Flyer – Best for dogs that play rough

-- Ruffwear Hydro Plane – Water play (it floats!)
+- Ruffwear Hydro Plane – Best for water play (it floats!)

 Which Frisbee do you use to play with your pooch?
 Let me know in the comments below!